raspdevpy/ccdoc/guide/Text/Components/enableMenu.md

 # $enableMenu

-enable a menu(s) in given message, not providing Menu ID will enable every menu in the message
+Enables menus in a given message, not providing a Menu ID will enable every menu in the message.

 ## Usage